graben1437/titan1.0.1.kafka/README.md

 Eventually, this code will be refactored into a formal pull request to the Titan project after consideration of input from the community.

-Because this is experimental, some of the packaging and use cases are not yet present.
+Because this is experimental, some of the packaging and test cases are not yet present.

 This readme provides a fairly extensive discussion of different design considerations.